 - Public Right-of-way rate: annual rate of $253.25 multiplied by number of network provider’s network nodes in public right-of-way

-- Network provider’s installation of its own transport facilities: $28 multiplied by number of network provider’s nodes for which transport facilities provide back-haul until time payment exceeds monthly aggregate per node compensation
+- Network provider’s installation of its own transport facilities: In addition to the public right-of-way rate, the sum of $28 multiplied by number of network provider’s nodes for which transport facilities provide back-haul until time payment exceeds monthly aggregate per node compensation

 - Collocation on service poles by network provider: $20 per year per service pole (Will be pro-rated for the months remaining in the calendar year after the later date of the permits issued for the network node at the location)

 - Connection of network node to network using the public right-of-way to obtain transport service from a person paying municipal fees to occupy public right-of-way: equivalent to at least $28 per node per month

 The permit holder must keep the permit posted at a visible place at the work site and make it available for inspection upon the request of any city employee.